effective-platform-engineering/companion-code/exercise_solutions/chapter-10/Exercise 10.3_ Create a platform product roadmap blueprint for VitalSigns.online.md

-## ***Exercise 10.3: Create a platform product roadmap blueprint for VitalSigns.online***
+## ***Exercise 10.3: Create a platform product roadmap blueprint for epetech.online***

-Objective: The objective of this exercise is to think about how VitalSigns.online would create a platform product roadmap.
-Remember, you are not creating the roadmap itself as that would require understanding of the domain specific activities of VitalSigns.
+Objective: The objective of this exercise is to think about how epetech.online would create a platform product roadmap.
+Remember, you are not creating the roadmap itself as that would require understanding of the domain specific activities of epetech.

 Recommended Steps: In order ot achieve this objective, we recommend the following steps